 Getting started can sometimes be the hardest part, thinking about what to post at the beginning of your social journey can sometimes seem daunting.
 It’s also important to make sure your content hits the mark and is useful, interesting, and engaging.
 To help with this, we have some ideas about the kind of social content that you can start to post on your platforms.

-- Introduction videos or images to the team.
-This can be done over a course of weeks or months, helping you followers to get to know the people who will be greeting them when they arrive at the dental practice.
+Introduction videos or images to the team.
+This can be done over the course of weeks or months, helping your followers to get to know the people who will be greeting them when they arrive at the dental practice.

-- Drive engagement and promote sharing by asking patients to create testimonials, either as a video or in writing.
-As them to post on their own social media accounts and make sure they tag you!
+Drive engagement and promote sharing by asking patients to create testimonials, either as a video or in writing.
+Ask them to post on their own social media accounts and make sure they tag you!

 Most, if not all your employees will have their own social media accounts, so why not use them to help spread the word and grow your following.
 Your employees will have followers in the communities you are targeting, so it’s the perfect audience.
-Get them to share the posts you make and most importantly, make sure they tag you!
+If they’re comfortable doing so get them to share the posts you make and most importantly, make sure they tag you!

 A social media account needs to be active to make it work for you – regular posts can help to drive followers and helps to get your content to show in searches.
 Make sure you are posting on a regular basis to keep the channels fresh of content to keep your followers engaged.